Zheng Yi (pirate): History

+According to Antony, "From 1802 until his death in a typhoon in the Southern Ocean in 1807, the most formidable pirate leader in Guandong was Zheng Yi, a cousin of Zheng Qi.
+Both Zhengs belonged to a notorious family of professional pirates, which for nearly a century and a half were the predominant pirates in the Canton delta.
+They traced their beginnings to the mid-seventeenth century with Zheng Jian, who hailed from Fujian and was subordinate of Zheng Chenggong.
+Two descendants, the brothers Zheng Lianfu and Zheng Lianchang, carried on the family tradition as sea bandits.
+They in turn were followed by their sons, Zheng Qi and Zheng Yi...After the death of Zheng Qi in 1802, Zheng Yi took command of his cousin's forces."

 He was born Zheng Wenxian in 1765 in Xin'an County, Guangdong, Qing China.
 His family, including his father Zheng Lianchang and his younger brother Zheng San had been pirates for generations, he and other pirates were recruited as mercenaries by Tây Sơn dynasty up until 1801.
 In the year of about 1798, Zheng Yi kidnapped Cheung Po (張保 (张保, zhāng bǎo)), a 15-year-old son of a Tankan fisherman and pressed him into piracy.
 Cheung Po's natural talent helped him adapt well to his unplanned new career, and he rose swiftly through the ranks.